PURSUE Corpus Analysis

 Source — DOW-UAP-D58, Range Fouler Debrief, October 2020, CENTCOM AOR

-"ONE RANGE FOULER WAS CIRCLING AROUND THE OTHER IN 1/30TH OF A SECOND."
+"ONE RANGE FOULER WAS CIRCLING AROUND THE OTHER.
+IN 1/30TH OF A SECOND, THEY WERE GONE."

 Classification: Unclassified.
 Filed on standard USCENTCOM Range Fouler Debrief form.
 Released under PURSUE Tranche 1, May 8, 2026.